jorgebucaran/fishtape/README.md

 The following variables are globally available for all test files:

-- `$current_dirname` the directory where the currently running test file is located
+- `$current_dirname` is the directory where the currently running test file is located.
-- `$current_filename` the name and extension of the currently running test file
+- `$current_filename` is the name and extension of the currently running test file.

 ## Reporting Options

 TAP is a text-based protocol for reporting test results.
 It's easy to parse for machines and still readable for humans.
 But it isn't the end of it.
-If you are looking for reporting alternatives see [this list of reporters](https://github.com/substack/tape#pretty-reporters) or try [tap-mocha-reporter](https://github.com/tapjs/tap-mocha-reporter) for an all-in-one solution.
+If you are looking for reporting alternatives, see [this list of reporters](https://github.com/substack/tape#pretty-reporters) or try [tap-mocha-reporter](https://github.com/tapjs/tap-mocha-reporter) for an all-in-one solution.

 Once you've downloaded a TAP-compliant reporter and put it somewhere in your `$PATH`, pipe `fishtape` to it.